Cale/arw-daily/_posts/2025-11-29-special-event-sation-k2k-to-celebrate-krampusnacht.md

 Share your holiday stories and, in due time, you will be rewarded with a beautiful downloadable certificate created by hand just for this event.
 See our page on [QRZ.com](https://www.qrz.com/db/K2K) for a list of operators and other details.

 GRUSS VOM KRAMPUS!

+**Editor's Note:**
+[Amateur Radio News and Notes](https://mvarc.substack.com/) curator N2EC interviewed Caryn Eve Murray about the Krampusnacht event.
+You can [read or listen to that interview here](https://mvarc.substack.com/p/amateur-radio-news-and-notes-11282025).